Upcoming Events (multi-day events listed under 'Notices'). Please note: This component to be rebuilt

 Langport & District History Society – a talk

 I was born in Langport and am proud of my roots.
 In deciding to stand for election to the Parish Council, I was strongly influenced by my Father who served on the Langport Town Council for many years.

-I have served Huish Episcopi Parish Council for nearly forty years and have been the chairman for the past nine years.
+I have served Huish Episcopi Parish Council for forty years and have been the chairman for the past fourteen.

 I am the Parish Council’s representative on the Langport and Huish Recreational Field Committee.

 I represent Huish Episcopi Parish Council on the Langport and District Youth Club Committee.

 Prior to being appointed PA to the Head Teacher of Wadham Community School in Crewkerne, a position I held for 22 years, I had worked for two businesses in Langport as a secretary to the MD’s